Learn how brand managers run successful brand and advertising campaigns across marketing channels.

 In any case, if you’re a brand manager or in marketing, you know it’s important to monitor your brand health so you can stay in step with your competitors.
-But tracking your brand equity can also help you measure how you do over time, as well as measure the impact of marketing and brand advertising campaigns.
+Tracking your brand equity can also help you measure how your brand performs over time, and the impact of marketing and brand advertising campaigns.

 Brand awareness is how familiar consumers are with your brand.
 If, for example, someone is asked to recommend a great running shoe, which brand will they suggest?
 Will they recommend Nike simply because it’s one of the most well-known athletic brands?
 You may be missing out on sales if your brand isn’t present in consumers’ minds.
 Find out where you stand with consumers with a brand awareness survey.

 How frequently do consumers purchase your product or service?
 Are they purchasing from your competitors?
 If runners recommend Nike to all of their friends–and you’re trying to break into the market–how can you show consumers you’re a better brand?
 Understanding consumers’ brand usage will help you see where you stand, and enable competitive analysis to help you find the right niche.